Smoren/itertools-ts/README.md

 Features
 --------

-IterTools makes you an iteration superstar by providing two types of tools:
+IterTools makes you an iteration superstar by providing 3 types of tools:

 * Loop iteration tools
 * Stream iteration tools